Personal tools

 Oeiras, 12.10.2021

-Check our new publication, where a combination of protein engineering and structural analysis contributed to a better understanding of the role of loops close to the heme pocket in catalysis.
+Check out our new publication, in which a combination of protein engineering and structural analysis contributed to a better understanding of the role of loops close to the heme pocket in catalysis.

-"It was shown that loops around the heme pocket in DyPs account for local flexibility, critical for modulating important enzyme properties such as activity, specificity, and stability.
-The obtained results suggest that it is possible to tune the dynamics of catalytically relevant loops, which might be essential for improving or emerging new catalytic properties in these enzymes."
+"It was shown that loops around the heme pocket in DyPs account for local flexibility, which is critical for modulating important enzyme properties such as activity, specificity, and stability.
+The obtained results suggest that tuning the dynamics of catalytically relevant loops is possible, which might be essential for improving or emerging new catalytic properties in these enzymes."

 Read the paper here: https://www.mdpi.com/1422-0067/22/19/1086